officegeek/keaonline/4_semester/virtualisering/MySQL_Database_Server.md

 ### Northwind
 If you want to create a database on the server you can upload and run the [northwind_kea.sql](../01-Python-brushup_and_Docker_1/codefiles/sql/northwind_kea.sql) file.

+## Create user on MySQL
+How To Create a New User and Grant Permissions in MySQL.

+Create user

+  CREATE USER 'username'@'host' IDENTIFIED BY 'password';

+Granting a User Permissions

+  GRANT PRIVILEGE ON database.table TO 'username'@'host';

 # Links
 - [Azure documation MySQL Server](https://docs.microsoft.com/en-us/azure/mysql/)